-- To introduce students to the fundamentals and principles of advanced water and wastewater treatment.
+- To introduce students to the fundamentals of advanced water and wastewater treatment.
 Especially processes that have the potential for water reuse, material recovery and waste minimisation.

 - Provide the knowledge required to select the most appropriate and sustainable treatment techniques for a particular water or wastewater source.

-- To analyse multiple factors, including sustainability, the environment, public health, economics and the availability of water resources, when designing treatment processes.
+- To analyse multiple factors, including sustainability, global capabilities, the environment, public health, economics and the availability of water resources, when designing treatment processes.

 |001||Identify the characteristics of different types of wastewater and drinking water sources||KCT||SM1B, P2B|

 |002||Explain the principles of selected water and wastewater treatment processes||KC||SM1B, EA1B|

 |003||Compare and appraise conventional and advanced technologies for the treatment of drinking water and wastewater||KCP||SM4M, EA1B, P4|

 |004||Evaluate the concepts of water and waste recycling and reuse when selecting treatment options||KCP||SM3B, EA1B, EL4, P4|

 |005||Select and design suitable processes for a given situation based factors such as economics, treated water quality, public health, sustainability and the availability of water resources||KCPT||SM3B, EA1B D2, EL2, EL4, P4|